 You can create an account in minutes at TaskClone.com.
 You will supply several pieces of information:

 - Your Gmail address.
 You will also be asked to allow TaskClone to send email through your account.
 (Update: TaskClone has removed this requirement.)

 In practice, you would take notes in Evernote.
 Evernote automatically date-and-time stamps the notes.
 Give the note a name and take your notes.
-Some of what you enter will actually be be “to-do” items which need to be performed.
+Some of what you enter will actually be “to-do” items that need to be performed.
 You will need to enter these items on your to-do list.
 Failure to do so will result in responsibilities falling through the cracks because they are hidden within notes, but never make their way to the to-do list.

 Evernote and TaskClone in action

-Each time you find yourself entering something that is not just a piece of information, but is a to-do, precede the item with a check box.
+Each time you find yourself entering something that is not just a piece of information, but is a to-do, precedes the item with a check box.
 Below is a sample of how a note would look in Evernote.